Punktum-dk/epp-service-specification/README.md

 - 4.0 2021-01-27
   - Introduction of support for registrar/registrant administration
-  - The procedures for renewal and application/creation are not being changed, in regard to use and protocol.
-The business policies in relation to these operations, do however change, since the billing operation changes
+  - The procedures for renewal and application/creation are not being changed, in regard to use and protocol, however
-  - Introduction of support for [delete domain command](#delete-domain)
-  - Introduction of support for [restore domain command](#restore-domain)
+    - The business policies in relation to these operations, do however change, since the billing operation changes, please see the [create domain](#create-domain) and [renew domain](#renew-domain) commands
-  - Introduction of support for [balance command](#balance-and-prepaid-account)
+    - The introduction of registrar support influences the business rules for [create domain](#create-domain)
-  - Removed XSD Version History, referencing original source in [EPP XSD repository][DKHMXSD]
-  - Addition of disclaimer
-  - Added information on setting/unsetting AuthInfo token for adding and removing name servers for a domain name
+  - Added information on setting/unsetting autorizations using AuthInfo tokens, see [setting AuthInfo](#setting-AuthInfo) and [unsetting AuthInfo](#unsetting-AuthInfo)
+  - Added description of new and improved change name server process, both using authorisation and under registrar administration
   - Added documentation on the extension to [info domain](#info-domain) with information on the `AuthInfo` expiration date using the `dkhm::authInfoExDate` extension
+  - Added description of the changed [create contact](#create-contact) process, handling registrar administration
+  - Introduction of support for [delete domain](#delete-domain) command
+  - Introduction of support for [restore domain](#restore-domain) via [update domain](#update-domain) command
+  - Introduction of support for [balance](#balance-and-prepaid-account) command
+  - Introduction of support for [transfer domain](#transfer-domain) command
+  - Added clarifications on status codes for domains, contacts and hosts
+  - Removed XSD Version History, referencing original source in [EPP XSD repository][DKHMXSD], so there is a single source for this information
+  - Addition of disclaimer, setting the scope and frame for this specification

 - 3.9 2020-10-19
   - Added some details on sessions in the section on [login](#login)